nesanter/recipes/md/cinn-roll.md

  - Warm milk.
 Dissolve in yeast and sugar.
  - In mixing bowl, combine flour and salt.
- - Using hook attachment, add milk mixture then melted butter then eggs.
+ - Using paddle attachment, add milk mixture then melted butter then eggs.
 Form dough.
  - Knead until smooth.
  - Rise for 1 hour.
  - Roll out to a rectangular shape.
 Cover with filling.
 Begin rolling, adding filling onto interior side.
 Cut gently into 1" tall rounds.
 Place with space in nonstick bowl, fold side to edge.